 The Organization oversees the OPTN as their primary source of revenue.
-Related revenues directly related to administering the OPTN accounts for over 93% of the total revenue in year ended September 30, 2021 which includes the OPTN Patient Registration Fees, the Government appropriated funds, and the UNOS Fee.
+Related revenue directly related to administering the OPTN accounts for over 90% of the total revenue for the year ended September 30, 2022 which includes the OPTN Patient Registration Fees, Government appropriated funds, and the UNOS Fee.
 Other revenue streams include scientific and data services, grants, and educational forums which are a direct result of the Organization's role in being the OPTN contractor.
 Items such as contributions are strictly a UNOS engagement, as soliciting contributions are excluded from the OPTN contract.